dottxt-ai/outlines/docs/cookbook/simtom.md

 # {'answer': 'green_bucket'}
 ```

 And this is it!
 SimToM could be useful in agentic workflows, where agents must act based on what they know, not all available information.
-One caveat of SimToM is that the perspective-taking step can sometimes remove important information, leading to wrong results.
-As the authors note in their paper, it can still be a simple and effective baseline for evaluating LLMs on Theory of Mind reasoning tasks.
+One caveat of SimToM is that the perspective-taking step may remove important information, leading to wrong results.
+As the authors note in their paper, it can feature as a simple and effective baseline for evaluating LLMs on Theory of Mind reasoning tasks.